 The charity is exempt from corporation tax as all its income is charitable and is applied for charitable purposes.
 The charity's trading subsidiaries parkrun Limited and parkrun Trading Limited distribute under Gift Aid available profits to the parent charity.
-The credit in the accounts relates to an overprovision for taxation in relation to last year and the removal of a deferred tax provision that is no longer considered neccessary.
+The credit in the 2019 accounts relates to an overprovision for taxation in relation to the previous year and the removal of a deferred tax provision that was no longer considered necessary.